fluecker/Database/README.md

 # PHP-Secure-Database-Class

 With this class you can easily and quickly build secure database queries and send them to your MySql-Database.
-If required, the queries are logged and / or output directly on the console.
+If required, the queries are logged and / or displayed directly on the console.

 ### Support me

-This software is developed during my free time and I will be glad if somebody will support me.
+This software is developed during my free time and I will be glad if somebody would like to support me.

-Everyone's time should be valuable, so please consider donating.
+Everyone's time is be valuable, so please consider donating.

 [Donate with paypal](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=luecker.fabian%40gmail.com&currency_code=EUR&source=url)